 The Corporation and Mr. David Maries entered into an employment agreement dated May 3, 2001 with respect to Mr. Maries' employment as Vice-President, Marketing and Merchandising of the Corporation.
-The Agreement provides for (i) an annual salary (as at December 31, 2010) of \$275,000 per annum (subject to annual review), (ii) Mr. Maries to participate in the Corporation's Executive Incentive Plan with respect to the payment of an annual bonus (see - "Executive Compensation - Executive Compensation Elements - Annual Bonus Incentive"), (iii) tax equalization on base pay and car allowance to U.S. rates, (iv) a monthly car allowance of \$800 plus reimbursement of normal car operating costs, (v) the cost of a medical and dental health plan equivalent to what Mr. Maries had in his previous employment, (vi) reimbursement of personal income tax preparation costs, (vii) reimbursement of approved relocation costs in moving Mr. Maries from Denver, Colorado to Youngstown, N.Y., and (viii) the granting of 112,500 options to purchase Common Shares of the Corporation, which options were granted on May 22, 2001.
+The Agreement provides for (i) an annual salary (as at December 31, 2011) of \$275,000 per annum (subject to annual review); (ii) Mr. Maries to participate in the Corporation's Annual Short-Term Bonus Incentive Plan with respect to the payment of an annual bonus (see - "Executive Compensation - Executive Compensation Elements - Annual Short Term Bonus Incentive"); (iii) Mr. Maries to participate in the Corporation's Equity Based Incentive Plan (see - "Executive Compensation - Executive Compensation Elements - Equity Based Incentive"); (iv) tax equalization on base pay and car allowance to U.S. rates; (v) a monthly car allowance of \$800 plus reimbursement of normal car operating costs; (vi) the cost of a medical and dental health plan equivalent to what Mr. Maries had in his previous employment; (vii) reimbursement of personal income tax preparation costs; (viii) reimbursement of approved relocation costs in moving Mr. Maries from Denver, Colorado to Youngstown, N.Y.; and (ix) the granting of 112,500 options to purchase Common Shares of the Corporation, which options were granted on May 22, 2001.

 In the event of termination of Mr. Maries' employment, other than for cause, he would be entitled to receive an amount equal to 12 months pay in lieu of notice plus the value of all option and share based awards which vest in accordance with the particular plans.
-The Corporation estimates that, assuming Mr. Maries' employment was terminated on December 31, 2010 in such circumstances, the incremental payments and benefits would be approximately \$294,396.
+The Corporation estimates that, assuming Mr. Maries' employment was terminated on December 31, 2011 in such circumstances, the incremental payments and benefits would be approximately \$331,287.